 Only a few cruise passengers choose to stay onboard when visiting Livorno port and most eat lunch in one of the many venues cruise ships offer.
 But if you enjoy tasting local flavors, Livorno is an exceptional port to savor genuine Italian cuisine.

-The "Cacciucco" (a soup made of various sea creatures, wine, tomato, hot peppers, and garlic) is undoubtedly the most famous local recipe served at the .
-But there are many other culinary delighst to delights your taste buds.
+The "Cacciucco" (a soup made of various sea creatures, wine, tomato, hot peppers, and garlic) is undoubtedly the most famous local recipe served at the Editor's favorite restaurants.
+But there are many other culinary delighst to excite your taste buds.

 Livorno has a good number of unpretentious restaurants with very nice home-cooked food, where locals have lunch.
-If you prefer a more upscale decor and service there are excellent .
+If you prefer a more upscale decor and service there are excellent traditional restaurants.

 For those preferring a light meal or a quick bite, there are many coffee shops and a few commendable Enotecas (wine bars serving light snacks and wines by the glass.
-Cruise passengers exploring off the beaten track attractions should look into but excellent restaurants.
+Cruise passengers exploring off the beaten track attractions should look into lesser-known, or off the beaten track but excellent restaurants.

 To see and do beyond Livorno's city center